xiangjunn/tp/docs/DeveloperGuide.md

 1. User decides on a field to sort by.

-2. User sorts the list.
+2. User inputs the specific field.

 3. SAS sorts the list of events by the specified field provided in step 2.